Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 If the program is starting from zero, keep the first drop disciplined.

-Add a full-length version later, once pocket stability and black opacity are already proven across the size range.
+Add a full-length version later, once pocket stability, waistband behavior, and black opacity are already proven across the size range.

 That approach usually gives better data, better reorders, and fewer early development loops.